apotonick/paperdragon/README.md

 * you control processing and storage, e.g. first thumbnails and cropping, then process the rest. easy to sidekiq.

+File

+All process methods return Metadata hash yield Job, save it from the block if you need it override #default_metadata_for when you wanna change it last arg in process method gets merged into metadata hash

+Design
+Operations in File look like scripts per design.
+I could have abstracted various steps into higher level methods, however, as file processing _is_ a lot scripting, I decided to sacrifice redundancy for better understandable code.

 Paperclip Compatibility